mickymacirl/CI-P2-Fruit/README.md

 ## Confirm Page

-* The feedback from is using the *[Code Institute Form Dump](https://formdump.codeinstitute.net/)* to validate the form.
+* The feedback form is using the *[Code Institute Form Dump](https://formdump.codeinstitute.net/)* to validate the form.

 * Access the Confim.html page: *[here](confirm.html)*